discos/doc/user/noto/index.rst

 .. _observing_noto:

 ##############################
-Observing at Noto with Nuraghe
+Observing at Noto with DISCOS
 ##############################

 Contents: